What is the ISPS Code?

 Related Read: 10 Ways to Enhance Ship Security

-Main Aim of ISPS code
+Main Aim of ISPS code In Shipping

 The ISPS code mainly looks after the security aspects of the ship, seafarers, ports and port workers, to ensure preventive measures can be taken if a security threat is determined.
-The main aim of International Code for the Security of Ships and of Port Facilities is as follows:
+The main aim of the International Code for the Security of Ships and of Port Facilities (ISPS) is as follows:

 - To monitor the activity of people and cargo operation